JacekDubikowski/build-your-own-framework/readme.md

 }
 ```

 The `provideAll(...)` method provides all beans that match the parameter `Class<T> beanType`.
-By match I mean, that the
-given bean is subtype/or is the same type as the given `beanType`.
-The `provide(...)` method is almost the same thing,
+By match I mean, that the given bean is subtype/or is the same type as the given `beanType`.
-but provides only one matching bean.
+The `provide(...)` method is almost the same thing but provides only one matching bean.
 If there is no or more than one bean, an exception is thrown.

 #### Annotation processor

 The annotation processor is expected to find classes annotated with *@Singleton*.
-Then check if they are valid (no
+Then check if they are valid (no interfaces, abstract classes, just one constructor).
-interfaces, abstract classes, just one constructor).
-And at the end to create the implementation of *BeanDefinition* for
-each annotated class.
+The final step is creating the implementation of *BeanDefinition* for each annotated class.

 So we should start by implementing it **right**?